claranet/terraform-signalfx-detectors/docs/development.md

 also run `doctoc --github --title ':link: **Contents**' --maxlevel 3` on a specific module.

 * To update readme(s) of detectors modules you have to edit its underlying configuration available in `conf/readme.yaml` of the module directory.
-Then you must run `make readmes` to regenerate readmes.
+Then you must run `make doc` to regenerate readmes.
 It uses the module [gen_doc.sh](../scripts/module/gen_doc.sh) script under the hood so you also use it to update only one module provided as parameter.

-You can use `make doc` command which is equivalent to `make readmes && make toc`.

 ### Detectors